Château-d'Œx: Education

 In Château-d'Œx about 986 or (33.4%) of the population have completed non-mandatory upper secondary education, and 299 or (10.1%) have completed additional higher education (either university or a Fachhochschule).
 Of the 299 who completed tertiary schooling, 45.5% were Swiss men, 30.4% were Swiss women, 13.0% were non-Swiss men and 11.0% were non-Swiss women.

 As of 2000, there were 92 students in Château-d'Œx who came from another municipality, while 95 residents attended schools outside the municipality.

 Sport

-Skiing is a key activity in the area with the ski station of La Braye accessible via cable car (also open in Summer) from the heart of Château-d'Œx village.
+Skiing is a key activity in the area, with the town of Château-d'Œx being close to the ski-resort of Gstaad.
+Château-d'Œx used to be a ski resort in its own right, with a cable car connecting to La Braye ski area (which had 28.5 km of slopes and a top elevation of 1630 m), however the La Braye ski area was closed in 2017 owing to financial difficulties.

 In 1922 and 1924, the Hockey Club Château d'Œx was the Swiss champion in its ranks with a local international player in the person of Edouard Mottier who participated in the 1924 Olympic Games in Chamonix.

 In 1997, the Mountain Bike World Championships were held in Château d'Œx.

-On 1 March 1999, Bertrand Piccard and Brian Jones took off from Château d'Œx and made the first non-stop around the world with a Rozière balloon, landing 21 March in Egypt after 20 days and 40805 km.
+On 1 March 1999, Bertrand Piccard and Brian Jones took off from Château d'Œx and made the first non-stop around the world with a Rozière balloon, landing 21 March in Egypt after 20 days and 40815 km.